er0080/Crowcoin/roadmap/README.md

 ### Phase 6 - Voting

 Voting will be accomplished by creating and distributing parallel tokens to token holders.
-These tokens can be sent to RVN addresses to record a vote.
+These tokens can be sent to CROW addresses to record a vote.

 ### Appendix A - RPC commands for assets